searles/parsing/tutorial.md

     )
 ~~~

-Refs are also useful to obtain a more readable debugging output.
-In
+`Ref`s can be added to a parser also using the `ref`-method.
+In `DemoEval.kt`, all
-`DemoEval.kt`, all parsers use a reference for that purpose.
+parsers use a reference to achieve a simpler output of the parser's
+`toString`-method which is very useful for debugging.

 ## Error handling

 Each recognizer, parser and reducer requires an instance of `Environment`.
-In
+In case of a mismatch in a sequence of parsers (thus an instance of
-case of a mismatch, its `notifyNoMatch` is called.
-Parameters are the stream
+`Recognizable.Then`), its `notifyNoMatch` is called.
-and the failed parser.
-The failed parser is always a sequence of two parsers,
-thus an instance of `Recognizable.Then`.
-The left item was matched while the
-right one was not matched.

 If the grammar is supposed to be LL-1, it is
 best to throw an expeption, otherwise backtracking is used to recover from
 this mismatch.
-In this example, an exception is thrown.
+Our grammar is LL-1, thus we throw an exception.

 ~~~ kotlin
     val env = Environment { stream, failedParser ->